lealceldeiro/org.wcdevs.blog.core/README.md

 For more info about docker compose run `docker-compose --help`.

-**Important:** If you want to do log-in using the started keycloak server you need to update your *hosts* file of the operating system by adding the following entry.
+**Important:** If you want to do log-in using the started keycloak server you need to update the *hosts* file of the operating system by adding the following entry.
 This is needed for the browser to be able to resolve this URL to the localhost started server by docker-compose.
 ```text